vifreefly/kimuraframework/README.md

 **How helper works:**

 Until spider stops, each new item will be appended to a file.
 At the next run, helper will clear the content of a file first, and then start again appending items to it.
+If you don't want file to be cleared before each run, add option `append: true`: `save_to "scraped_products.json", item, format: :json, append: true`

 ### Skip duplicates, `unique?` helper